Best FFmpeg API Services Compared (2026)

 What is the best FFmpeg API for developers in 2026?

 FFmpeg Micro and Rendi are the two strongest options for developers who need full FFmpeg flexibility through an API.
 FFmpeg Micro offers per-minute pricing and automation-first integrations.
-Rendi offers GB-based pricing and raw command passthrough.
+Rendi offers GB-based pricing and the most advanced features (chained commands, persistent storage, up to 256 vCPUs).

 Is there a free FFmpeg API?